decentralized-identity/didcomm-messaging/docs/spec-files/trustping.md

 ### Reference

-This protocol is analogous to the familiar `ping` command in networking--but because it operates over DIDComm, it is transport agnostic and asynchronous, and it can produce insights into privacy and security that a regular ping
+This protocol is analogous to the familiar `ping` command in networking &mdash; but because it operates over DIDComm, it is transport agnostic and asynchronous, and it can produce insights into privacy and security that a regular ping